YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 - **LC_CTYPE** - a standard system environment variable used to specify a locale.
 When $gtm_chset has the value "UTF-8", $LC_CTYPE must specify a UTF-8 locale (e.g., "en_US.utf8").

 YottaDB/GT.M directly or indirectly uses a number of other environment variables that are not touched by gtmprofile (they can be set before or after gtmprofile is sourced).
-These are documented in the YottaDB/GT.M Administration and Operations Guide.
+These are documented in the Administration and Operations Guide.
 Some worth noting are:

 - **gtm_badchar** is used to initialize the setting of the VIEW command that determines whether YottaDB/GT.M should raise an error when it encounters an illegal UTF-8 character sequence.

-- **gtm_baktmpdir** is used by mupip as the directory where it is to create temporary files for backup.
+- **gtm_baktmpdir** is used by mupip to create temporary files for backup in the directory where it is.
 Mupip online integ also creates temporary files in this directory if gtm_snaptmpdir is not defined.

 - **gtm_dbkeys** (not used by YottaDB/GT.M directly) – used by the encryption reference plugin for the name of a file providing a list of database files and their corresponding key files.